timshannon/ironsmith/README.md

 2. Change to that directory
 2. Create a bolt DB file for the project to keep a log of all the builds
 3. Run an initial pull of the repository using the pull script
+4. Run version script
-4. If pull succeeds, Run the Build Scripts
+4. If pull is a new version, then Run the Build Scripts
 5. If build succeeds, run the test scripts
 6. If test succeeds, run the release scripts
 7. Load the release file into project release folder with the release name